 - apply knowledge and understanding to different business contexts.
 These include businesses ranging from small enterprises to large multinationals and businesses operating in local, national and global contexts - develop an understanding of how these contexts impact on business behaviour - use business terminology to identify and explain business activity - apply business concepts to familiar and unfamiliar contexts.
-Business decision making - apply knowledge and understanding to business decision making, including: the interdependent nature of business activity, influences on business, business operations, finance, marketing and human resources; and how these interdependencies underpin business decision making - how different business contexts affect business decisions

-- the use and limitation of quantitative and qualitative data in making business decisions

-- develop problem-solving and decision-making skills relevant to business - investigate, analyse and evaluate business opportunities and issues - make justified decisions using both qualitative and quantitative data, including its selection, interpretation, analysis and evaluation, and the application of appropriate quantitative skills.
+Business decision making - apply knowledge and understanding to business decision making, including: - the interdependent nature of business activity, influences on business, business operations, finance, marketing and human resources; and how these interdependencies underpin business decision making - how different business contexts affect business decisions - the use and limitation of quantitative and qualitative data in making business decisions - develop problem-solving and decision-making skills relevant to business - investigate, analyse and evaluate business opportunities and issues - make justified decisions using both qualitative and quantitative data, including its selection, interpretation, analysis and evaluation, and the application of appropriate quantitative skills.

 What will I study and how will I be assessed?

-Theme 1: Investigating small business

-Written examination: 1 hour and 30 minutes

-50% of the qualification
+Theme 1: Investigating small business Written examination: 1 hour and 30 minutes 50% of the qualification

 Content overview:

-Topic 1.1 Enterprise and entrepreneurship
+- Topic 1.1 Enterprise and entrepreneurship

-Topic 1.2 Spotting a business opportunity
+- Topic 1.2 Spotting a business opportunity

-Topic 1.3 Putting a business idea into practice
+- Topic 1.3 Putting a business idea into practice

-Topic 1.4 Making the business effective
+- Topic 1.4 Making the business effective

-Topic 1.5 Understanding external influences on business
+- Topic 1.5 Understanding external influences on business

-Theme 2: Building a business

-Written examination: 1 hour and 30 minutes

-50% of the qualification
+Theme 2: Building a business Written examination: 1 hour and 30 minutes 50% of the qualification

-Content overview

-Topic 2.1 Growing the business
+- Topic 2.1 Growing the business

-Topic 2.2 Making marketing decisions
+- Topic 2.2 Making marketing decisions

-Topic 2.3 Making operational decisions
+- Topic 2.3 Making operational decisions

-Topic 2.4 Making financial decisions
+- Topic 2.4 Making financial decisions

-Topic 2.5 Making human resource decisions
+- Topic 2.5 Making human resource decisions

 What can I do after GCSE Business Studies?

 This qualification in business will:

-enable students to understand more about the business world

-• motivate and challenge students and prepare them to make informed decisions

-about further study and career pathways.
+- enable students to understand more about the business world - motivate and challenge students and prepare them to make informed decisions about further study and career pathways.

-Students can progress from this qualification to a number of different academic an

-vocational qualifications at Level 3, including GCEs in Business, History,

-Geography, Economics and Politics and BTEC Nationals in Business.
+Students can progress from this qualification to a number of different academic and vocational qualifications at Level 3, including GCEs in Business, History, Geography, Economics and Politics and BTEC Nationals in Business.

-The knowledge and skills gained from GCSE Business supports students' entry

-nto employment or other training in specific aspects of business, such as

-apprenticeships and vocational qualifications which focus on more specialised
+The knowledge and skills gained from GCSE Business supports students' entry into employment or other training in specific aspects of business, such as apprenticeships and vocational qualifications which focus on more specialised business areas.

-ousiness areas.

-GCSE Business provides a strong foundation for employment, with students

-GCSE Business provides a strong foundation for employment, with students progressing, with further training, to a wide range of careers training such as

-GCSE Business provides a strong foundation for employment, with students progressing, with further training, to a wide range of careers training such as panking, sales, product management and general management.
+GCSE Business provides a strong foundation for employment, with students progressing, with further training, to a wide range of careers training such as banking, sales, product management and general management.

-Course Title BTEC Children's Play, Learning and Development
+Course Title BTEC Award in Child Development

 Exam Board Pearson (Edexcel)

-Exam Code 600/6814/0
+Exam Code 603/7058/0

-Qualification Level 2 First Award
+Qualification Level 1/2 Award

 Web Address http://qualifications.pearson.com

-Why study BTEC Childcare?
+Why study BTEC Development